How we work with fintechs

-We recognise that the Fintech industry is transforming the way that financial institutions operate, and we are committed to strengthening our collaboration activities in this area.
+We recognise that the fintech industry is transforming the way financial institutions operate, and we're committed to strengthening our collaboration activities in this area.

-These engagements initially take the form of a Proof of Concept (PoC) to establish the use case and value which can be delivered to our customers.
-The PoC approach is a proven method of working with Fintechs quickly and efficiently, enabling both of us to learn and innovate at pace.
+We're an active member of the Fintech Delivery Panel and have signed up to the Fintech Delivery Pledge to make it as easy as possible for fintechs to work with us.
+Initially this takes the form of a Proof of Concept (PoC) to establish the use case and value which can be delivered to our customers.
+The PoC approach is a proven method of working with fintechs quickly and efficiently, enabling both of us to learn and innovate at pace.

-We also run our annual Launch programme in partnership with Fintech Scotland.
-We share a set of business challenges from across the Group and then work with Fintechs to co-create solutions.
+We also run our annual Launch Innovation Programme in partnership with Fintech Scotland.
+We share a set of business challenges from across the Group and then work with fintechs to co-create solutions.
 Successful solutions are then onboarded and implemented.

-We understand the process of entering into a partnership with a Bank can be a daunting task, but we are here to support you and make it as straightforward as possible, while ensuring we deliver the best solutions for our customers.
+We understand the process of entering into a partnership with a bank can be a daunting task, but we're here to support you and make it as straightforward as possible while ensuring we deliver the best solutions for our customers.

-To provide more guidance and clarity on our partnership process, we have outlined the high-level steps that need to be taken before we can undertake a PoC:
+To provide more guidance and clarity on our process, we've outlined the steps that need to be taken below.